streamaserver/streama/README.md

 #### Todo-List
 These are the features that I will be working on in the near future:
+-
-- Video-conversion via Quartz for multiple html5-compatible formats
+- Video-conversion via ffmpeg through a cron-job for multiple html5-compatible formats
 - Functionality to add subtitles while viewing
 - Functionality to switch between multiple video-files (for instance for different video-quality)